ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 A rollback pipeline run uses information from the specified rollback change request to create a new change request.

-After deployment and acceptance testing, the pipeline reopens issues that are related to the previous rollback to reflect the current compliance status.
-Also, the candidate list of issues to be reopened after a rollback is captured as an attachment in the Change Request for further reference.
-Due dates, if there were any, remains unchanged from the original schedule.
+To reflect current compliance, the pipeline reopens issues linked to the previous rollback.
+A list of these issues is attached to the Change Request.
+Original due dates remain unchanged.

 A successful rollback pipeline deployment moves the `_latest` tag in the inventory to a previous commit.